cabal-club/cable/handshake.md

 ### 5.1 Pseudocode functions
 For the remainder of this section, define the following pseudocode elements:

-- Let `ZERO` be a empty sequence of bytes.
+- Let `ZERO` be an empty sequence of bytes.
 - Let `EncryptWithAd()` and `DecryptWithAd()` be the Noise functions of the same names.
 - Let `WriteBytes(bytes)` be a hypothetical function that writes `bytes` bytes over the network to the other host.
-- Let `bytes = ReadBytes(len)` be a hypothetical function that reads `len` bytes over the network to the other host, and returns those bytes as `bytes`.
+- Let `bytes = ReadBytes(len)` be a hypothetical function that reads `len` bytes over the network from the other host, and returns those bytes as `bytes`.
-- Let `bytes.slice(start, length)` be a hypothetical member function that returns a slice of a sequence of bytes, starting at position `start`, and including the next `length` bytes.
+ - Let `bytes.slice(start, length)` be a hypothetical function on a byte sequence that returns a slice of a sequence of bytes, starting at position `start`, and including the next `length` bytes.
-- Let `result = bytes.concat(bytes2)` be a hypothetical member function that concatenates the byte sequence `bytes2` onto the existing byte sequence `bytes`, producing the new byte sequence `result`.
+ - Let `result = bytes.concat(bytes2)` be a hypothetical function on a byte sequence that concatenates the byte sequence `bytes2` onto the existing byte sequence `bytes`, producing the new byte sequence `result`.
-- Let `bytes.length` be a hypothetical member variable that returns the length of the byte sequence `bytes`, in bytes.
+ - Let `bytes.length` be a hypothetical property of a byte sequence that returns the length of the byte sequence `bytes`, in bytes.
 - Let `min(a, b)` be a hypothetical function that returns the smaller number of `a` and `b`.

 ### 5.2 Fragmentation